Elizabeth Webber: Storylines

 Elizabeth arrives in August 1997 to stay with her grandmother, Audrey Hardy (Rachel Ames), and her sister, Sarah Webber (then Jennifer Sky).
 She quickly develops a crush on Lucky Spencer (then Jonathan Jackson), but Lucky is interested in Sarah.
-On Valentine's Day, Elizabeth is raped and Lucky helps her recover.
+On Valentine's Day, Elizabeth is kidnapped and raped and Lucky rescues her and helps her recover.
 They become close and eventually fall in love, exchanging vows by themselves.
 When Lucky is presumed dead, Jason Morgan (then Steve Burton) helps Elizabeth deal with her loss.
 Lucky (then Jacob Young) is found alive, but pushes away his parents and Elizabeth.
 It is soon evident he has been brainwashed.
 In 2001, Lucky proposes to Elizabeth in an effort to fight the mind control, but Helena removes Lucky's memories of love for Elizabeth.
 Elizabeth fakes her death to help Nikolas Cassadine (then Coltin Scott) prove his loyalty to Helena, and Lucky's visions of Elizabeth help him stop Helena's control.
 In December, Elizabeth stops their wedding when she realizes Lucky has been unable to regain his love for her.
 They try to start over but struggle, and Elizabeth breaks up with him after she finds him kissing Sarah.
 Elizabeth is kidnapped and locked in a crypt, and Zander Smith (Chad Brannon) gets trapped with her.
 They set off a gas leak, and become intimate when they think they are going to die.
 Elizabeth tries dating Jason, but ends things when Jason lies to her.
 Elizabeth falls in love with Ric Lansing (Rick Hearst), and they marry after she gets pregnant.
 Elizabeth miscarries, which Ric blames on his brother, Sonny Corinthos (Maurice Benard).
 He kidnaps Sonny's wife, Carly (then Tamara Braun), and locks her in a panic room in an attempt to steal their unborn child.
 To maintain his secret, Ric begins drugging Elizabeth which results in a pulmonary embolism.